 Point Cloud Advanced – contains all of the functionality of Carlson Point Cloud Basic plus the ability to extract features such as trees, hydrants and poles.
 It also allows the creation of solids and utilizes typical Carlson cross section alignments (mxs files) to extract cross sections and profiles.
 You can select cloud data by color or elevation and create regions for isolating portions of a cloud for editing or extracting features..
 A notable feature is the ability to simplify a TIN and create smoother looking contour lines.

-Here are a couple of handy charts – current as of the 2019 product release:
+Here is a handy chart – current as of the 2023 product release:

 Comparison: Point Cloud Basic vs Point Cloud Advanced